![]() |

 D) a record of past performance of similar work.

-g) Pre-Proposal Conference.
-A pre-proposal conference may be conducted in accordance with Section 1120.2010(f) (Pre-Bid Conference).
-Such a conference may be held anytime prior to the date established for submission of proposals.
+A pre-proposal conference may be conducted in accordance with Section 1120.2010(f).
+The conference may be held at any time prior to the date established for submission of proposals.

-1) Discussions Permissible.
-The SPO may conduct discussions with any offeror to:
+A) The Procurement Officer may conduct discussions with any offeror to:

-A) determine in greater detail such offeror's qualifications; and
+i) determine in greater detail the offeror's qualifications; and

-The SPO may allow changes to the proposal based on those discussions.
+B) The CPO may allow changes to the proposal based on those discussions.

 2) No Disclosure of Information.
 Discussions shall not disclose any information derived from proposals submitted by other offerors, and the agency conducting the procurement shall not disclose any information contained in any proposals until after award of the proposed contract has been made.
 The proposal of the offeror awarded the contract shall be open to public inspection except as otherwise provided in the contract.

-j) Selection of the Best Qualified Offerors.
-After conclusion of validation of qualifications, evaluation, and discussion, the SPO shall rank the acceptable offerors in the order of their respective qualifications.
+After conclusion of validation of qualifications, evaluation, and discussion, the CPO shall rank the acceptable offerors in the order of their respective qualifications.

-2) If the price of the most qualified vendor is not low and if it is under $25,000, the CPO or the SPO may award to that vendor.
+2) If the price of the most qualified vendor is not low and if it is under $25,000, the CPO may award to that vendor.

-3) If the price is over $25,000, the CPO or SPO must state why the qualifications were deemed more important than price and such determination shall be published in the Bulletin.
+3) If the price is over $25,000, the CPO must state why the qualifications were deemed more important than price and that determination shall be published in the next available issue of the Bulletin.

 1) General.
-The CPO or SPO shall negotiate a contract with the best qualified offeror for the required services at compensation determined in writing to be fair and reasonable.
+The Procurement Officer shall attempt to negotiate a contract with the best qualified offeror for the required services at fair and reasonable compensation.
+The Procurement Officer may, in the interest of efficiency, negotiate with other vendors while negotiating with the best qualified vendor.

 2) Elements of Negotiation.
 Contract negotiations shall be directed toward: